AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-38/acsd-54111-production-product-thumbnail-image-not-displaying-on-product-grid.md

 feature: Products
 role: Admin, Developer
 ---
-# ACSD-54111: Production product thumbnail image not displaying on product grid
+# ACSD-54111: Product thumbnail image not displaying

 The ACSD-54111 patch fixes the issue where all images are replaced by the default product placeholder image.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.38 is installed.
 The patch ID is ACSD-54111.
 Please note that the issue was fixed in Adobe Commerce 2.4.6.